geerlingguy/my-backup-plan/README.md

 I also avoid keeping the entire `gickup` config in this repository.
 Sosumi.

-After running the playbook, you'll need to add a Gickup config file named `~/.gickup.yml`, with contents as seen in the `gickup.sh` file's documentation.
+After running the playbook, you'll need to add a Gickup config file named `~/.gickup.yml`, with contents as seen in top of the `gickup.sh` file.

-You will also need to make sure an SSH key has been added to your GitHub account so the backup server can access GitHub, and you should create a Personal Access Token and paste the token contents in where indicated.
+You will also need to make sure an SSH key has been added to your GitHub account so the backup server can access GitHub, and you should create a Personal Access Token and paste the token where indicated.

 Do all of this as the `pi` user (or whatever user you're going to configure to run the backups).